FelippeNO/bento_challenge/README.md

 ## Project Structure and Technologies

-This project is a mobile application developed in Flutter, using clean architecture with Domain-Driven Design (DDD) to provide a robust and scalable code structure.
+This project is a mobile application developed in Flutter, using Clean Architecture with Domain-Driven Design (DDD) to provide a robust and scalable code structure.

 ### Technologies Used